cristopher-dev/save-all-resources-plus/README.md

-# ResourcesSaverExt-dev (Chrome)
+# Save All Resources plus (Chrome)

 ---

 ## 🚀 Download complete websites in seconds and keep everything organized

 Are you a developer, designer, archivist, or just want to save a website to study or migrate it?
-ResourcesSaverExt-dev is the ultimate tool for you:
+Save All Resources plus is the ultimate tool for you:

 - **Save time:** Download all resources from a website with a single click.
 - **Stay organized:** Preserve the original folder and file structure.